Chanting & Kirtan

-Chanting is such a gift of grace.
-For those of us who struggle with meditation, chanting is a very accessible and joyful way to enter into a meditative state.
-By repeating simple mantras over and over, chanting quickly stills the mind.
+Chanting is a gift of grace.
+Chanting is a very accessible and joyful way to enter into a meditative state.
+By immersing ourselves in the repetition of simple mantras, chanting quickly stills the mind.

-I predominantly use Sanskrit mantras as these ancient words and chants contain a transformative power, taking us deeper into our hearts and what Rumi calls the 'deep listening'.
-Although many of these chants tend to be recognised as part of the Hindu tradition I see them as universal, effective for us all, irrespective of our beliefs.
+I predominantly use Sanskrit mantras as these ancient and sacred words and contain a transformative power, taking us deeper into our hearts and what Rumi calls the 'deep listening'.

 Chanting is for everyone.
 No prior experience of chanting is necessary to gain the many benefits it has to offer, simply an openness to what may occur.
 Through chanting, you meet the practice exactly where you need to.
-This might be finding a still point of relaxation after a hectic week at work; the joy of singing together; feeling our hearts awaken; offering our prayers to the Divine, or simply being present to the moment.
 Chanting is so powerful as it affects us physically as well as spiritually.
 We breathe more deeply and slowly.
 The sound vibrations resonate throughout our bodies creating an internal massage, our brainwave patterns are altered evoking states of relaxation and our blood pressure and heart rate decreases.
 Regular practice can elicit a relaxation response, reduce stress, sharpen mental clarity and help support our overall health and wellness.

 Panel discussing 'Why we chant' at the Beltane Bhakti Gathering, 2018.